Who is responsible for your career development?

 So, how can you chart your own path?

 - Figure out where you want to go.
 Do you like the position you’re currently in?
-Do you wish you could learn a new skill?
-Do you have interest in another department?
+Have you wished that you could learn a new skill?
+Do you have interests in another department?
 Take the time to clearly define where you want to go.

 - Set some goals.
 Start out small.
 It could be something like learning a new skill.
 Then work your way up.
 Make sure your goals are realistic and have action steps with timelines.
 Creating long and short term goals will help you maintain productivity and stay focused.